 Stage 3: Strategize

 - They weren’t used to my classroom routines anymore.
-To fix this I planned a ten minute activity in the beginning where we reviewed the class rules and routines in a fun way.
+To fix this I planned a ten-minute activity at the beginning where we reviewed the class rules and routines in a fun way.
 I was a little stricter than usual during this activity.
 Afterwards, it had the desired result–they were back into the swing of things.

 - The previous teacher had other routines.
 This problem pretty much sorted itself out.
 I was back, and the kids didn’t become hyperactive just at the sight of me.

 - The activities I’d planned were too complicated.
 This was an easy fix.
 I spent a little more time imagining my students trying to do the activity.
 Doing this allowed me to either tailor activities to them or come up with better ways to set them up.
 This worked wonders.

 Different problems have different solutions.
 Hopefully, you are teaching in an establishment with a teachers’ room and a number of other teachers that you can talk to.
 Use a bit of your planning time to talk to more experienced teachers about how they would solve the problem.
 You’ll likely find that you aren’t the only teacher who had the same problem.